otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/02-game-mechanics/lecture-notes/02-tower-defence-managing-stuff.md

 2. Then we figure out the length of that segment, how long it will take the enemy to walk it (at its speed), and how long it has been currently walking it (`Time.time - lastWaypointSwitchTime`).
 3. With `Vector2.Lerp` we are saying: move the enemy along the vector (the line) created between `startPosition` and `endPosition` according to its time on the path - e.g. if it should take 2 seconds to walk it, and it's been 1 second, then the enemy should be halfway along.
 4. Check whether the enemy has reached the endPosition.
 If yes, handle these two possible scenarios:
+ - The enemy is not yet at the last waypoint, so increase currentWaypoint and update lastWaypointSwitchTime.
+Later, you'll add code to rotate the enemy so it points in the direction it's moving, too.